Nutrition

 The definition of the healthiest bread to eat is different depending on what your health goals are.
 Are you more concerned with overall calories or carbs?
 Or do your health goals include adding more fiber to your diet?
 Bread can be a legitimate part of a healthy diet as long as you know how to pick the healthiest breads to eat.

 Try checking out cooking classes near you where you can learn about bread-making from a professional baker.
-If you can’t find a class in your area, there are lots of healthy online cooking classes that will give you step-by-step instructions on how to prepare delicious and nutritious breads and other healthy dishes at home.
+If you can’t find a class in your area, there are lots of healthy online cooking classes, including online bread-making classes, that will give you step-by-step instructions on how to prepare delicious and nutritious breads and other healthy dishes at home.

 A baker kneading dough.